 Each year, HUC-JIR students serve more than one-third of the nearly 900 Union for Reform Judaism-affiliated congregations (many of which are small synagogues that would otherwise not have professional leadership).
 They fulfill internships in educational institutions, Jewish communal organizations, camps, healthcare and military chaplaincy, and the institutional arms of the Reform Movement.
 Over 200 students have served Progressive congregations throughout the Former Soviet Union during Passover for the past eight years.

-HUC-JIR’s campuses in Cincinnati, Jerusalem, Los Angeles, and New York facilitate student internships by proximity to congregations throughout these regions, strengthen recruitment efforts, and significantly enrich the educational, spiritual, and cultural lives of the host communities.
+HUC-JIR’s campuses in Cincinnati, Jerusalem, Los Angeles, and New York facilitate student internships by proximity to congregations throughout these regions, strengthen recruitment efforts, and significantly enrich the educational, spiritual, and cultural lives of Jewish and wider communities.

-The FY 2014 budget is balanced, whereas a budget deficit amounting to $10 million existed only five years ago.
+The Fiscal Year 2014-2015 budget is balanced, whereas a budget deficit amounting to $10 million existed only six years ago.
 This has been achieved by a reduction of expenses and increases in revenues.
-For this year’s budget of $39.8 million, 25% of revenue comes from URJ congregational dues that are split 44% to HUC-JIR and 56% to the URJ; 49% of revenue is generated by fundraising and investment income (our endowment as of June 30, 2013 is $193.2 million); and 23% is provided by tuition revenue ($23,000 annual tuition per full-time student), which is heavily subsidized by HUC-JIR and its generous benefactors.
-Over two-thirds of annual budgeted expenses are applied to instruction, academic support, and student need, including $4.1 million for scholarships and stipends this year.
+For this year’s approved all funds budget of $47.7 million, 20% of revenue comes from URJ congregational dues that are split 44% to HUC-JIR and 56% to the URJ; 58% of revenue is generated by fundraising and investment income (our endowment as of June 30, 2014 is $200 million); and 18% is provided by tuition revenue ($23,500 annual tuition per full-time student), which is heavily subsidized by HUC-JIR and its generous benefactors.
+Over two-thirds of annual budgeted expenses are applied to instruction, academic support, and student need, including $4.5 million for scholarships and stipends this year.

 Students have joint degree opportunities in our Rabbinical, Cantorial, Jewish Education, and Jewish Nonprofit Management Programs and can go on to earn a Ph.D. at our School of Graduate Studies.